šŸ“š Goodbye BookWyrm, Hello Bookmory

 Yes, a big reason why I splurged on a subscription was so I could use a purple theme...

 Back when I was searching for an alternative to StoryGraph, I found people talking about Bookmory.
-It’s a free ad-supported phone app (with a subscription to remove ads and get some extra features).
-It has no social media features, but you can share your notes and achievements from the app to your social media apps of choice.
+It’s a free ad-supported phone app, with a subscription to remove ads and get some extra features.
+It is not a social network, but you can share your notes and achievements from the app to your social media apps of choice.

-I tried it out and liked it so much that I ended up paying for a year subscription šŸ˜… It was about $23 and I know that, at the end of the day, it’s just a book-tracking app.
+I tried it out and liked it so much that I ended up paying for a year subscription šŸ˜… It was about $23 for the year, which is a pretty big bite out of my book budget for what is essentially a themed frontend for a glorified spreadsheet.
 But it’s been fun so far, and it’s gotten me to have a lot of fun reading again, so I mean… that’s also not nothing, right?

 The database